The Required Alternative Society: The Simpler Way.

 Conventional economists are adamant that there is no realistic alternative to leaving these processes to competition within the market.
 The market certainly acts quickly and decisively to maximise ‘efficiency’ (very narrowly defined) but it does so in an unacceptably brutal, unjust and wasteful way.
 How then might these tasks be carried out in the eventual economy of the Simpler Way?
 The argument below is that this will not be so difficult, mainly because of the historically novel conditions the Simpler Way will set.

 In the household and community sectors of the new economy there will be no problem getting people to work conscientiously.
-People will enjoy running a thriving household economy and participating in the working bees that make their locality into a beautiful, rich landscape providing abundantly.
+People will enjoy running a thriving household economy and participating in the working bees that make their locality into a beautiful rich landscape providing abundantly.
 They will also know that their welfare depends greatly on making these sectors work well.
 Owners of little firms and farms would know most of their customers and enjoy seeing their produce benefiting familiar people.
 ‘Workers’ in for example regional bolt factories would be conscientious because it is satisfying to know you are making a valued contribution, participating in the management of the plant, and working at a relaxed pace (maybe only two days a week).

-But what if one of our bakeries started to become inefficient, or if someone wanted to set up another bakery when we had enough, believing he could do the job more efficiently than the others?
+But what if one of our bakeries started to become inefficient, or if someone wanted to set up another bakery when we already had enough, believing he could do the job more efficiently than the others?
 And if all knew that the town would not let market forces dump anyone into bankruptcy, what would ensure that firms kept on their toes?

 In such cases, the town would have a perhaps difficult problem which it would have to grapple with deliberately and not leave to market forces.
 It might examine the situation and decide to help a failing firm to lift its game, possibly with advice, loans or training.
-It might eventually decide a firm is no longer viable or needed, but it would restructure sensibly, by looking for another productive role that family might like to move to, and how best to reorganise the resources.
+It might eventually decide a firm is no longer viable or needed, but it would restructure sensibly, by looking for another productive role that family might like to move to, and working out how best to reorganise the resources.
 The town might decide to let the new bakery compete with the others, then intervene when it is clear which one would best be phased out.
 Remember that all people would realise that the supreme goal is to organise for all people in the town to be content in a livelihood so any displaced workers or owners would be helped into other satisfying occupations.

-But supply is in fact presently highly planned and organised through millions of deliberate rational planning decisions within the bureaucracies of corporations, based on information from shops etc. on what is being demanded.
+But supply is in fact presently highly planned and organised through millions of deliberate rational planning decisions within the bureaucracies of firms, based on information from shops etc. on what is being demanded.
 With computers there would now be no difficulty determining what is being demanded, what faults there are in the product designs, what supply bottlenecks there are, etc. and thus what necessities to produce.
-Remember, economies would be far simpler than present economies, and the social/public planning might only need to apply to basic necessities.
+Remember, economies would be far simpler than present economies, and the social/public planning might only need to apply to basic necessities, all operations would be completely visible to the public, committees would work out proposals but town assemblies would decide on them, there would be access to information from all around the world on how well similar factories are performing elsewhere.

 R and D.

 Research and development are generally best carried out in public institutions.
 There is no reason to think that salaried scientists perform better in private corporations.
 Most importantly, when the agencies are public, we can make sure they research important problems, as distinctly from only those that will maximise corporate profits.
-This is very important; corporations ignore the most urgent human needs, such as drugs for malaria, because they can make more from developing trivial cosmetic etc. for rich countries.
+This is very important; corporations ignore the most urgent human needs, such as drugs for malaria, because they can make more from developing trivial cosmetics etc. for rich countries.

 We would also have extensive arrangements and institutions for monitoring performance, problems, needs, possible innovations, for all our firms and other institutions and systems.
 This information would be quickly available for all to examine.
-Also available will be analyses of quality of life indices, footprint, resource use etc. These systems would enable us to be aware of performance in other towns and sites around the world.
+Also available will be analyses of quality of life indices, ecological footprint, resource use etc. These systems would enable us to be aware of performance in other towns and sites around the world.
 The purpose would be helpful not punitive; i.e., to enable us to see where our local systems and firms can be improved, and what assistance they need.
 This would be one of the many functions carried out by our voluntary committees.
-(Monitoring and record keeping were most important elements in the success of the Spanish anarchists in the 1930s.
+(Monitoring and record keeping were important elements in the success of the Spanish anarchists in the 1930s.)

 Capital.

 It is important to re-think the concept of capital.
 For most of the important development, none will need to be borrowed.
-Consider a town which wants to build a community hall, and ‘owns’ surrounding forests and clay pits and has its own labour via working bees.
+Consider a town which wants to build a community hall, and ‘owns’ surrounding forests and clay pits and has its own labour in the form of working bees.
 It would make no sense to borrow a lot of money to hire contractors to supply these inputs and build the hall, then pay them back twice as much as was borrowed, when the townspeople could build the hall themselves using their own timber and mud and working bees.
+A town or a nation has plenty of basic resources nearby; all they need to do is organize for the to be p put into production, by bringing them together.
+Connect unused timber, stone and mud with unused labour to build houses, community centres, sheds, with little need to s pend on bolts etc.

 Leisure.